 Product Recalls and Defective Devices

-As a patient, you trust the manufacturers of products designed to enhance your health and well-being.
-Medical devices such as pacemakers, heart valves and artificial hips should be safe for your body and help you lead a normal, fulfilling life.
+As a patient, you trust the manufacturers of products designed to enhance your health and well-being and to not distribute defective devices.
+Medical devices such as pacemakers, heart valves, and artificial hips should be safe for your body and help you lead a normal, fulfilling life.

 When you undergo major surgery to have a medical device implanted, you trust that the device will function properly and last for the duration of your life.
 However, this does not always happen.
 When a medical device breaks or malfunctions, it can result in serious injury and wrongful death

 At The Cochran Firm, our lawyers understand how difficult it is to accept an injury or death because of a faulty medical device.
 We believe that the manufacturers of these defective devices must be held accountable for any negligent and reckless behavior.